qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

          sudo groupadd docker
          sudo usermod -aG docker $USER
          newgrp docker
-         # To check if user is part of a Docker group, run the following command:
+         # To check if you are part of a Docker group, run the following command:
          sudo grep /etc/group -e "docker"

 Check the host computer configuration